precice/elastictube1d/README.md

 cd solid-cpp
 mpiexec -np <nproc> ./SolidSolver precice-config.xml N -parallel
 ```
+A working known combination for the input parameters is N=100, tau = 0.01, kappa = 100.
+Other parameters like the simulation's end time, you can modify them in the precice-config.xml.
 Note that you first need to build the scripts `FluidSolver` and `SolidSolver`.
 Each script needs to be build separately.

 ```